rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 Critter arg0 - the critter doing the check
 Item    arg1 - the item being checked int     arg2 - attack type (see ATKTYPE_* constants), or -1 for dude_obj
-int     arg3 - original result of engine function: 1 - can use, 0 - can't use
+int     arg3 - original result of engine function: 1 - can use, 0 - cannot use

 int     ret0 - overrides the result of engine function.
 Any non-zero value allows using the weapon
 ```